HAI-UBC/ACSP/README.md

 ## How to run the code:
 java -classpath ":./lib/batik/lib/*" AIspace/Adaptation AdaptiveCSP_main_LocationBasedHide_M2_NoOLM_Explain2

 ## Version decription

 1. V3: Changes made to the code to include confusion button: Code to add confusion button is added in ConstraintWindow.java located in AISpace/Constraint sub-folder.
 (Line 78, 116, 255, 272, 282, 283, 284)

 2. V6:

+## Which CSP problem did Samad, LV and Vedant used for their user study?
+All of them used a set of 3 CSP problems: Sample 1, Sample 2 and Sample 3.
+These CSP problems are not built-in in the ACSP menu, they need to be opened from File>Open with.
+The problems file are located in the server at CIspaceCSP/XAI(Lea&Vanessa)/StudySoftware/Applet Problems.